THE RIGHT BANK

 The Canal St-Martin

 The Canal St-Martin is a pretty waterway that connects the river Seine, near Bastille, to the Canal de l’Ourcq, near the Villette in the 19th arrondissement.
 When Parisians talk about le canal, they are usually referring to the popular stretch of the quays Jemmapes and Valmy, which begins just above République and runs up by the Gare de l’Est. Inaugurated in 1825 with the aim of bringing fresh drinking water to the heart of the city, it narrowly escaped being entirely paved over in the 1970s.
-Finally listed a historic monument in 1993, today its tree lined banks and high arched bridges make it a delightful place to stroll, especially on Sundays, when the east side is closed to cars.
-You can take a boat tour with Paris Canal ([tel] 01-42-40-96-97; www.pariscanal.com) or Canauxrama ([tel] 01-42-39-15-00; www.canauxrama.com).
+Finally listed a historic monument in 1993, today its tree-lined banks and high arched bridges make it a delightful place to stroll, especially on Sundays, when the east side is closed to cars.
+You can take a boat tour with Paris Canal (tel.
+01-42-40-29-00) or Canauxrama or explore in a self-drive boat with Marin d’Eau Douce

 THE LEFT BANK

 In the 20th century, the St-Germain-des-Prés neighborhood became associated with writers like Jean-Paul Sartre, Simone de Beauvoir, Albert Camus, and the rest of the intellectual bohemian crowd that gathered at Café de Flore or Les Deux Magots.
-But back in the 6th century, a mighty abbey was founded here that ruled over a big chunk of the left bank for almost 1,000 years.
+But back in the 6th century, a mighty abbey was founded here that ruled over a big chunk of the Left Bank for almost 1,000 years.
 The French Revolution put a stop to that, and most of the original buildings were pulled down.
 You can still find remains of both epochs in this neighborhood, notably at the 10th-century church St-Germain-des-Prés and the surviving bookstores and publishing houses that surround it.
-After your tour, relax at the delightful and nearby Jardin du Luxembourg.
+After your tour, relax at the delightful Jardin du Luxembourg nearby.